rrrene/credo/guides/configuration/config_file.md

 ## Using a specific configuration file

-You can tell Creod to use a specific config file anywhere in the file system:
+You can tell Credo to use a specific config file anywhere in the file system:

 ```bash
 mix credo --config-file <PATH_TO_CONFIG_FILE>